 Happy autumn, everyone!
 Lisa reporting for DIY duty and I am so stoked to show you how I made my very first DIY fall wreath.

 I am all about DIY décor when it comes to sprucing up my home.
-At the beginning of the summer, I celebrated warmer weather and bright colors with these paper wall flowers.
+At the beginning of the summer, I celebrated warmer weather and bright colors with these DIY paper flowers.
 I guess you could say, I have this thing about home décor and furnishings.

 Now that autumn is just around the corner I thought, “We’ve never had a Fall wreath in any of our homes.
 Ever!”